skim7713/academic-kickstart/content/home/research-EastAsia.md

 weight = 38  # Order that this section will appear.

 title = "Research"
-subtitle = "Political Economy in East Asia"
+subtitle = "Political Economy in Asia"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.